puppetlabs/puppet-docs/source/pe/2.6/cloudprovisioner_classifying_installing.markdown

 This command's options  specify:

-* An SSH key to log in with (`--keyfile`).
-The `install` action uses SSH to connect to the host, and needs an SSH key.
-For VMware, this key should be loaded onto the template you used to create your virtual machine.
-For Amazon EC2, it should be the private key from the key pair you used to create the instance.
+* The path to a private SSH key that can be used log in to the vm, specified with the `--keyfile` option.
+The `install` action uses SSH to connect to the host, and so needs access to an SSH key.
+For Amazon EC2, point to the private key from the key pair you used to create the instance.
+In most cases, the private key is in the ~/.ssh directory.
+(Note that for VMware, the public key should have been loaded onto the template you used to create your virtual machine.)
-* The local user account to log in as (`--login`).
+* The local user account used to log in, specified with the `--login` option.

 For the command's argument, specify the name of the node on which you're installing Puppet Enterprise.

 For the default installation, the `install` action uses the installation packages provided by Puppet Labs and stored in Amazon S3 storage.
 You can also specify packages located on a local host, or on a share in your local network.
 Use `puppet help node install` or `puppet man node` to see more details.

 In addition to these default configuration options, you can specify a number of additional options to control how and what we install on the host.
-You can specify the specific version of Puppet Enterprise to install (or you can install open source Puppet).
+You can specify the specific version of Puppet Enterprise to install (or you can install open source puppet).
 You can also control the version of Facter to install, the specific answers file to use to configure Puppet Enterprise, the certificate name of the agent to be installed and a variety of other options.
 To see a full list of the available options, use the `puppet help node install` command.

 The process of installing Puppet on a node is demonstrated in detail in the following video: